 Historic Sites of Manitoba: Union Bank Building / Royal Bank Building (1825 Main Street, Winnipeg)

-This two-storey brick and Tyndall stone building at the northeast corner of Semple Avenue and Main Street in Winnipeg, measuring 24 feet by 42 feet, was built as a branch for the Union Bank of Canada.
+This two-storey brick and Tyndall stone building at the northeast corner of Main Street and Semple Avenue in West Kildonan (now part of Winnipeg), measuring 24 feet by 42 feet, was built in 1919 as a branch for the Union Bank of Canada.
 In 1925, it became a branch of the Royal Bank of Canada, continuing in operation until it closed.

 Former Royal Bank Building on Main Street